Yellow 2291: Name

 Yellow 2291 is named after the color of her GPS collar.
 She is also named BB-14, as she is the fourteenth black bear tracked by the National Park Service since 2005.

 Significance

-Extensive roaming is more typical in male black bears than females, and as such, California Department of Fish and Wildlife scientists describe Yellow 2291's roaming as "remarkable" and "some of the most interesting...we've ever seen."
-Her ability to cross freeways may also influence the future locations of wildlife crossings, the first of which is already being constructed across U.S. 101 in Agoura Hills.
-Yellow 2291 was tracked crossing U.S. 101 in this area, though the location of the crossing was chosen earlier, based on the movements of another black bear, BB-12, and those of numerous mountain lions.
+Extensive roaming is more typical in male black bears than females, and as such, California Department of Fish and Wildlife scientists describe Yellow 2291's roaming as "remarkable" and "some of the most interesting ... we've ever seen."
+Her ability to cross freeways may also influence the future locations of wildlife crossings, the first of which, Wallis Annenberg Wildlife Crossing, is already being constructed across U.S. 101 in Agoura Hills.
+Yellow 2291 was tracked crossing U.S. 101 in this area, though the location of the crossing was chosen earlier, based on the movements of numerous mountain lions.